vaibhavsagar/presentations/how-to-stop-writing-haskell/presentation.md

 - Companies seem to stop writing Haskell all the time
 - Why does this keep happening?

+## A little bit about me

+- Started looking for my first Haskell job nearly a decade ago
+- Failed, but got an ops job at an e-commerce company after many months
+- Famously the birthplace of a popular Haskell API framework
+- Last Haskell dev left a month before my start date
+- What??

 ## Let's talk about it!

 - Heard some stories over the years